Kheechieng/Cheatsheet-BestPractices-RazerMS_API/README.md

 ### Tips #5.
 For requery the difference between Direct / Indirect Status Requery
-Requery is the API used to check for each transaction status by using transaction ID or Order ID.
+Requery is the API used to check for each transaction status by using Transaction ID or Order ID.
 But we have 2 different types of requery, i.e. Direct Status Requery and Indirect Status Requery.
 #### i.
 Direct Status Requery
 RazerMS will forward the status enquiry by merchant to the respective online banking / ewallet channel, which help the merchant to get realtime transaction status as aligned with the payment channel itself.
 #### ii.
 Indirect Status Requery